IBE160/SG-Turnus/docs/prd.md

-# {{project_name}} - Product Requirements Document
+# The AI Helping Tool - Product Requirements Document

-**Author:** {{user_name}}
+**Author:** BIP
-**Date:** {{date}}
+**Date:** Thursday, 4 December 2025
 **Version:** 1.0

 ---

 ## Executive Summary

-The AI Helping Tool, internally referred to as the "Zero-Friction Instant Clarity Engine," is designed to empower university and college students by transforming their study experience.
-It directly addresses the student's pain of cognitive overload, decision paralysis, and the stress of not knowing where to start, by aiming to reduce cognitive load, enhance active engagement, and provide immediate, context-aware guidance through AI-powered study assistance.
-This web application will help students plan curricula, summarize difficult material, and offer instant feedback or explanations, ultimately improving productivity and fostering a sense of clarity and confidence, thereby reducing academic stress.
-The tool focuses on delivering a single, most helpful next step to the user, ensuring an intuitive and reliable workflow across diverse study materials, allowing students to make consistent progress and achieve mastery.
+The AI Helping Tool, or "Zero-Friction Instant Clarity Engine," is designed to empower university and college students by transforming their study experience.
+It aims to reduce cognitive load, enhance active engagement, and provide immediate, context-aware guidance through AI-powered study assistance.
+This web application will help students plan curricula, summarize difficult material, and offer instant feedback or explanations, ultimately improving productivity and reducing academic stress.
+The tool focuses on delivering a single, most helpful next step to the user, ensuring an intuitive and reliable workflow across diverse study materials.
+This aligns with a vision of creating an intuitive and reliable workflow for students across diverse study materials.

 ### What Makes This Special

-The core differentiator lies in its "Zero-Friction Instant Clarity Engine," which directly alleviates the user's feelings of overwhelm and frustration by providing a single, highly targeted next step rather than presenting overwhelming options.
-This unique approach focuses on ultra-low-friction interaction, adaptive guidance, and an emotionally supportive learning experience, offering students clarity, focus, and an immediate sense of accomplishment to drive forward progress and foster effective study habits.
+{{product_differentiator}}

 ---

 ## Project Classification

-**Technical Type:** {{project_type}}
+**Technical Type:** web_app
-**Domain:** {{domain_type}}
+**Domain:** edtech
-**Complexity:** {{complexity_level}}
+**Complexity:** medium

-{{project_classification}}

-{{#if domain_context_summary}}

-### Domain Context

-{{domain_context_summary}}
-{{/if}}
+The project is classified as a **web_app** within the **edtech** domain, with a **medium** complexity level.
+This classification is based on the system's focus on web-based delivery for educational support and the inferred characteristics from the product brief.

+### What Makes This Special

+The core innovation is the "Zero-Friction Instant Clarity Engine" that provides immediate, context-aware, AI-powered study assistance by delivering a single, most helpful next step to reduce cognitive load and enhance active engagement.

 ---

 ## Success Criteria

-Success for this product is defined by its ability to measurably reduce cognitive overload and consistently initiate learning momentum within the first moments of use.
-The outcomes must show that students gain clarity faster, avoid paralysis, and stay engaged with their study material longer and more effectively.

-Here are the core success criteria:

-### 1. Time-to-Clarity Under 10 Seconds

-A student should reach a state of “I understand what to do next” within seconds after submitting any input.
-If the tool consistently produces an actionable next step within 10 seconds that the user deems “clear and correct,” the product is fulfilling its core promise.

-**Outcome signals:**
-*   User can articulate the next step without prompting.
-*   Users report “clarity” immediately after the first interaction.
-*   Drop-off during the first interaction stays extremely low.

-### 2. Reduction in Decision Paralysis

-Success is when the tool eliminates the user’s need to decide how to begin or what to focus on.

-**Measurable signals:**
-*   Users consistently accept and complete the first suggested action.
-*   Users spend less time switching between tasks or windows during study sessions.
-*   Users report reduced hesitation at the point of starting work.

-### 3. Micro-Engagement Activation Rate Above 70%

-Momentum begins when the user takes one small action.
-If the majority of users respond to the first next step with an answer, choice, or acknowledgment, the engine is performing as intended.

-**Examples of micro-engagement:**
-*   Answering a one-sentence question
-*   Confirming a concept
-*   Choosing between interpretations
-*   Completing a “Step 1” in a problem

-### 4. Sustained Engagement: At Least 2–3 Consecutive Steps

-Learning momentum is proven when users continue beyond the first task.

-**Success signals:**
-*   Users voluntarily complete at least two follow-up steps.
-*   Session length grows organically due to perceived clarity.
-*   Users return to the tool multiple times in a week.

-If users naturally stay in the flow, the product works.

-### 5. Perceived Cognitive Load Reduction

-This is emotional and self-reported but central to the product.

-**Success indicators:**
-*   Students describe the tool as "relieving," "calming,” “helpful,” or “clear.”
-*   Surveys show a decrease in feelings of overwhelm.
-*   Users feel confident that they’re working on the right thing.

-**You can measure this through:**
-*   In-app micro-feedback
-*   Likert-scale quick prompts
-*   Study follow-ups (“Was this easier than expected?”)

-### 6. Accuracy of “Most Helpful Next Step” Interpretation

-Even if the model isn't perfect, success is defined by how often the first suggestion truly aligns with user needs.

-**Target:**
-*   ≥ 80% alignment between system’s chosen next step and the student’s perceived need.

-**Signals:**
-*   Users rarely override or reject the first suggestion.
-*   Users report the first step as “helpful,” “spot on,” or “exactly what I needed.”

-### 7. Emotional Trust Establishment in Under One Minute

-Trust is the engine's invisible success metric.

-**Evidence of trust:**
-*   Users willingly follow suggestions without resistance.
-*   Users return to the tool later when stuck.
-*   Users recommend the tool to classmates.

-If the tool feels like a safe, competent companion, it is winning.

-### 8. Minimal Onboarding: Zero-Instruction Usability

-If students can use the tool without reading anything, it qualifies as “zero friction.”

-**A successful product:**
-*   Requires no tutorials
-*   Needs no mode selection
-*   Works immediately with pasted text, screenshots, or voice

-**Users should say:**
-*   “I didn’t have to think — it just worked.”

-### 9. Proof of Learning Momentum

-Students should show measurable improvement in understanding or task completion.

-**This can appear as:**
-*   Higher rates of completing assigned readings
-*   Faster progress through problem sets
-*   Better performance in retrieval tasks
-*   More efficient summarization and note-making workflows

-In short, winning means the engine consistently turns confusion into movement — quickly, clearly, and with emotional relief.
-The success of this product is not defined by complexity, volume of features, or breadth of capabilities, but by how effectively it transforms the first moment of overwhelm into a moment of clarity.

-{{#if business_metrics}}

-### Business Metrics

-{{business_metrics}}
-{{/if}}
+Success for "The AI Helping Tool" means:

+*   Users can successfully upload study materials and receive automatically generated summaries, flashcards, and quiz questions, demonstrating effective content processing.
+*   Users can view, edit, and save their generated materials, with data persisting securely across sessions and devices, indicating reliable data management.
+*   Users can securely log in and access only their own materials, ensuring privacy and data integrity.
+*   Generated learning materials are consistently accurate, relevant, and match the requested detail level, confirming the quality of AI-powered assistance.
+*   Users can seamlessly share study guides or flashcards with classmates, fostering collaborative learning.

 ---